lightningdevkit/rust-lightning/CONTRIBUTING.md

 Testing
 -------

-Deeply tied with the security aspect, Rust-Lightning developers take testing very seriously.
+Related to the security aspect, Rust-Lightning developers take testing very seriously.
 Due to the modular nature of the project writing new functional tests is easy and good test coverage of the codebase is an important goal.
-Refactoring the project to enable fine-grained unit testing is also an ongoing work.
+Refactoring the project to enable fine-grained unit testing is also an ongoing effort.

-Fuzzing is heavily-encouraged, you will find all related fuzzing stuff under `fuzz/`
+Fuzzing is heavily encouraged: you will find all related fuzzing stuff under `fuzz/`

-Mutation testing is work-in-progess, any contribution there would be warmly welcomed.
+Mutation testing is work-in-progess; any contribution there would be warmly welcomed.

 Going further
 -------------

 You may be interested by Jon Atack guide on [How to review Bitcoin Core PRs](https://github.com/jonatack/bitcoin-development/blob/master/how-to-review-bitcoin-core-prs.md) and [How to make Bitcoin Core PRs](https://github.com/jonatack/bitcoin-development/blob/master/how-to-make-bitcoin-core-prs.md).
-Modulo projects context and diffference of maturity there is a lot to stick to.
+While there are differences between the projects in terms of context and maturity, many of the suggestions offered apply to this project.

 Overall, have fun :)